Yelp/terraform-provider-signalform/docs/resources/detector.md

     * `disabled` - (Optional) When true, notifications and events will not be generated for the detect label. `false` by default.
     * `notifications` - (Optional) List of strings specifying where notifications will be sent when an incident occurs.
 See <https://developers.signalfx.com/v2/docs/detector-model#notifications-models> for more info.
     * `parameterized_body` - (Optional) Custom notification message body when an alert is triggered.
 See https://developers.signalfx.com/v2/reference#detector-model for more info.
     * `parameterized_subject` - (Optional) Custom notification message subject when an alert is triggered.
-See https://d    evelopers.signalfx.com/v2/reference#detector-model for more info.
+See https://developers.signalfx.com/v2/reference#detector-model for more info.
+    * `runbook_url` - (Optional) URL of page to consult when an alert is triggered.
+This can be used with custom notification messages.
+    * `tip` - Plain text suggested first course of action, such as a command line to execute.
+This can be used with custom notification messages.

 **Notes**